 The energy value of the food that we eat can be quantified in terms of calorie.
 A kilocalorie (kcal) is the amount of heat necessary to raise the temperature of 1.0 kg of water by 1.0°C. The energy value of food is determined by placing a known quantity of food in a bomb calorimeter.
 This device uses oxygen to completely burn the substrate and measure the amount of heat liberated.
 Thus, the energy value of 4.0 oz of cheesecake is almost 350 kcal.
 As you will see, it takes a lot of exercise to burn off a slice of cheesecake!

 Oxygen is utilized as an adjunct to substrate catabolism, or breakdown, in all metabolically active tissues.
 Oxygen consumption may be abbreviated as V̇o2, or the volume of oxygen consumed per minute, and expressed as either mL O2/min or mL O2/kg of body weight/min.
 The basal metabolic rate (BMR) is the minimal amount of oxygen utilized in order to support life.
 It is the sum total of cellular activity in all metabolically active tissues while under basal conditions.
 Skeletal muscle V̇o2 accounts for approximately 20% of the total BMR.
 The BMR is measured under strictly controlled laboratory conditions.
 The resting metabolic rate (RMR) is a more easily acquired measurement.
 Patients are instructed to avoid strenuous exercise for at least 24 hours before testing.
 Measurements are obtained at least 4 hours after a light meal and no caffeine.1 Its value is only slightly higher than the BMR.
 Measurement of the RMR was once costly and time-consuming and involved use of a metabolic cart or Douglas bag collection systems.
-Newer, handheld portable devices (eg, the BodyGem) are beginning to replace such instrumentation.2There is considerable variation in ...
+Newer, handheld portable devices (eg, the BodyGem) are beginning to replace such instrumentation.2There is considerable ...